the root crafter

 • Uneasiness or embarrassment afterward

 This symptom reflects loss of internal control, not a surface-level issue.
-When semen begins mixing with urine, it signals that internal stability is slipping.
+When semen begins mixing with urine, it signals that internal stability is slipping — a key indicator among advanced symptoms of spermatorrhea.

 Premature Ejaculation